-We recently received this email asking whether gemstone beads (especially from China) are fake, and it’s a great opportunity to address not only her question, but related questions that we frequently get over the phone, in our Showroom, and at our traveling Bead Shows.
+We recently received this email asking whether gemstone beads (especially from China) are fake, and it’s a great opportunity to address not only her question, but related questions that we frequently get over the phone and in our Showroom.

 I have recently come across some articles that say gemstones exported from China are fakes or contaminated.
 As a large distributor, do you test the products or suppliers before you re sell the items?
 If so, what are your findings?
 In general, do you think there is much truth to the speculation about gemstones and semi precious stones exported from China being fake or contaminated?
 Thank you for your help. -Lauren

 This is a great question.
 Thanks for giving me the opportunity to describe how we deal with misinformation and misleading names in the bead industry.
 We’ve struggled with this for years ever since I learned from a rockhound that most black onyx started out as chalcedony treated with sugar water and then heated.

 The simple answer is yes, there is a lot of misrepresentation and misleading information about beads from China and elsewhere.